Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Generic Many-Body Theory

 \subsection{Elements of Correlated Basis Functions}

 We have seen above that a locally correlated wave function (\ref{eq:wavefunction}) does not produce the exact low-density limit (\ref{eq:lowdensFermi}) of the ground state energy.
 As mentioned above, the problem can be cured by applying second-order perturbation theory with correlated basis functions (CBF theory).
 We will also need the basic ingredients of CBF theory for examining the superfluid state.
-We review here this method only very briefly, details may be found in pedagogical material \cite{KroTrieste} and review articles \cite{Johnreview,polish}; the diagrammatic construction of the relevant ingredients is given in Ref. \onlinecite{CBF2}.
+We review the method only very briefly, details may be found in pedagogical material \cite{KroTrieste} and review articles \cite{Johnreview,polish}.
+The diagrammatic construction of the relevant ingredients has been derived in Ref. \onlinecite{CBF2}.

 CBF theory uses the correlation operator $F$ to generate a complete set of correlated and normalized $N$-particle basis states through

 where the $\{\vert \Phi_{\bf m}^{(N)} \rangle\}$ form a complete basis of model states, normally consisting of Slater determinants of single particle orbitals.
 Although the $\vert \Psi_{\bf m}^{(N)} \rangle$ are not orthogonal, perturbation theory can be formulated in terms of these states \cite{MF1,FeenbergBook}.